If one of your employees asked you to describe your workers’ compensation coverage, what would you say?

 - Describes the types of businesses required to carry workers’ compensation coverage

-- Identifies injuries that are, and are not, covered by workers’ compensation
+- Identifies injuries that are, and are not, covered by workers’ comp

-- Describes the benefits available for employees under workers’ compensation
+- Describes the benefits available for employees under workers’ comp

 Workers’ compensation is a benefit for your employees that pays for injuries, and certain injury-related expenses, that occur during or arise out of the employee’s course of work.

 Workers’ compensation employee benefits and employer responsibilities are determined by state laws.
 However, common elements of workers’ compensation rules exist across the various state laws.

 A follow-up article will detail state-specific workers’ compensation requirements and resources.

 Is your business required to maintain workers’ compensation coverage?